 Paroxetine is a medication sometimes prescribed for people with different types of psychiatric conditions.
-People who might need a paroxetine medication prescription, including paroxetine 10 mg tablets and paroxetine 20 mg tablets, will soon be able to use Push Health to connect with a local medical provider who can prescribe paroxetine tablets when appropriate to do so.
+People who might need a paroxetine medication prescription, including paroxetine 10 mg tablets and paroxetine 20 mg tablets, can use Push Health to connect with a medical provider who can prescribe paroxetine HCl medication when appropriate to do so.

 What Is Paroxetine Used For?